provectus/swiss-army-kube/example/CONFIGURE.md

 Spot instances are a spare capacity that AWS sells at up to 90% discount.
 Using them allows you to save money by optimizing workload costs.
 The downside is that Spots are not guaranteed to stay available and can be recalled by AWS at any time.
 The more spots you use in an EKS cluster, the more risk exists for your cluster to suddenly become unavailable.

+If you want use spot instance, set on_demand_common_percentage_above_base_capacity in percent.
+When set 30%, it's means that 70% instance in ASG common will be spot instance.

 **CPU Instances**

 Amazon EC2 C instances with high-performance processors.
 CPU instances are critical for resource-intensive tasks like scientific modeling, machine learning inference, and other compute-intensive apps.